BillyBag2/adsb-filter/README.md

 * At time of writing the region of ineterst was the "U.K".
 Would be nice to add more regions.
 Perhaps as command line parameters.

-* At time of writing planes that land inside the region of interest will gradually consume memory.
-This needs fixing.
-Restart periodically if an issue.
-Periodic or count based restart needs too be added.
-A more advanced aging method could also be added.

 * At time of writing the region of interest was a simple single "rectangle" is angular coordinate space.
 The code could be changed so a more complex region could be made up of a number of "rectangles".

-* Error handling may need some improvment.
+* Error handling may need some improvement.

 * Only tested on a decompressed VirtualRadar stream.
 Streams from other sources may not be compatable.